-So, how do you know if it’s time to fire your PPC agency?
+So, how do you know if it’s time to fire your PPC agencies?
 Keep an eye out for these 9 red flags.
 They could indicate you’re working with the wrong agency and that it’s time to make a move.

 Companies leave their PPC agencies behind for all sorts of reasons, but according to a 2015 report by the Society fo Digital Agencies (SoDA), the most common reasons include outgrowing the agency’s capabilities, cost overruns, and dissatisfaction with their strategy.
 These are all valid reasons, and ultimately many of them can be reduced to an agency’s failure to generate any or enough growth.
 After all, disliking the agency’s strategy isn’t likely to be much of a problem if that strategy is generating major growth.
 Similarly, a brand is unlikely to view itself as having outgrown the agency is their accounts continue to grow.

 Ultimately, what these different reasons for firing PPC agencies demonstrate is that, any way you slice it, no one wants to work with an agency that isn’t making them money.
-So, while it might take a little while for your PPC ads to gain traction, if you’re not seeing growth based on the launch of or changes to your PPC campaigns, it’s time to move on to a different agency.
+So, while it might take a little while for your PPC ads to gain traction, if you’re not seeing growth based on the launch of or changes to your PPC campaign, it’s time to move on to a different agency.

-While most brands work with a PPC agency to run their campaigns, it’s not only possible but advisable for you to set up your own accounts with the major PPC platforms, which include sites like Google AdWords, Yahood, and Facebook.
+While most brands work with a PPC advertising agency to run their campaigns, it’s not only possible but advisable for you to set up your own accounts with the major PPC advertising platforms, which include sites like Google AdWords, Yahoo, and Facebook.
 Still, if you’re not the most technologically savvy, it can be tempting to let your agency do it for you.
 Don’t give in to the impulse.
 Instead, ask them to guide you through it so that you can ensure that you’re the one with owner access rights.

-Unless you have the owner access rights to your company’s PPC accounts, you can’t be sure you have unmediated access to your campaign metrics or feel confident that you’ll be able to transfer your accounts to another agency or bring them in-house if needed.
-In other words, you agency could be misrepresenting results to you or could refuse to relinquish control if you end your contract.
+Unless you have the owner access rights to your company’s PPC accounts, you can’t be sure you have unmediated access to your campaign metrics or feel good/ confident that you’ll be able to transfer your accounts to another agency or bring them in-house if needed.
+In other words, your agency could be misrepresenting best results to you or could refuse to relinquish control if you end your contract.
 You need to retain those rights and then give your PPC agent the appropriate permissions to manage your campaigns.
 If they balk at this arrangement, show them the door.

 Typically, when you look at your company’s profile on a site like Google AdWords, you’ll see that your PPC agency has set up specific goals to help your business grow.
 These commonly include such metrics as Cost Per Acquisition, Return On Advertising Spend, and Cost Per Lead, though there are plenty of other valuable metrics that are worth tracking.
-Such measurements assure you that you’re spending your marketing money in the right place, help you budget for ad spend, and offer insights into what’s working and what isn’t.
+Such measurements assure you that you’re spending your Digital marketing money in the right place, help you budget for ad spending, and offer insights into what’s working and what isn’t.

-Unfortunately, you’ll occasionally encounter PPC agencies that fail to set up these metric reports, and they’re not to be trusted.
-Even if they claim to be using an in-house system, it’s your right to demand they use the standard reporting system for each PPC platform, and to fire them if they refuse to.
+Unfortunately, you’ll occasionally encounter PPC advertising agencies that fail to set up these metric reports, and they’re not to be trusted.
+Even if they claim to be using an in-house system, it’s your right to demand they use the standard reporting system for each PPC platform and to fire them if they refuse to.
 Dashboard-based metrics exist to provide consistent measurements regarding the success of PPC campaigns ad those are the numbers you want to reference.

-In a similar vein, some PPC agencies skip the core metrics noted above in favor of less valuable but more appealing “vanity metrics.”
+In a similar vein, some PPC advertising agencies skip the core metrics noted above in favor of less valuable but more appealing “vanity metrics.”
 Vanity metrics don’t help your business make money and they offer limited insight into your operations.
 Examples of vanity metrics include any campaign value based on impressions, engagement metrics that don’t drive conversions, and even many of the behavior-based metrics that used to be considered the gold standard in website evaluation, such as bounce rate or time on site.

 Be sure that you not only ask your PPC agency how often they access and update your accounts, but that you’re also checking your accounts regularly for updates.
 The reality is that, although many companies run PPC campaigns, only 10% of AdWords accounts are updated weekly.
 If your PPC agency can’t meet that standard, ditch them for one that will stay on top of your campaigns.

 Just as your PPC agency needs to be fine tuning your accounts regularly, they should also be reporting back on your campaigns at least monthly.
 While seeing week-to-week progress would be great, as with many kinds of growth, this can be hard to evaluate.
-Comprehensive, monthly reports, on the other hand, can help you see what your agency has been doing on your behalf, how your accounts are growing, and allow you to be an active participant in your marketing strategy.
+Comprehensive, monthly reports, on the other hand, can help you see what your agency has been doing on your behalf, how your accounts are growing, and allow you to be an active participant in your Digital marketing strategy.

 Never settle for a company that doesn’t offer substantive reporting.
 While great reports may offer added insights from your account manager or more labor intensive explanatory work, the majority of PPC reporting is automated – any company that doesn’t provide it is just lazy.